lucidrains/DALLE2-pytorch/README.md

 Please join <a href="https://discord.gg/xBPBXfcFHd"><img alt="Join us on Discord" src="https://img.shields.io/discord/823813159592001537?color=5865F2&logo=discord&logoColor=white"></a> if you are interested in helping out with the replication

 There was enough interest for a Jax version.
-It will be completed after the Pytorch version shows signs of life on my toy tasks. <a href="https://github.com/lucidrains/dalle2-jax">Placeholder repository</a>
+It will be completed after the Pytorch version shows signs of life on my toy tasks. <a href="https://github.com/lucidrains/dalle2-jax">Placeholder repository</a>.
+I will also eventually extend this to <a href="https://github.com/lucidrains/dalle2-video">text to video</a>, once the repository is in a good place.

 ## Install